Design Notes

 Designing the Robert Welch way

-Robert Radford Welch MBE, RDI was one of the most respected British designers of the 20th-century.
+Robert Radford Welch MBE, RDI was one of the most respected British designers of the 20th century.
 He believed that everyone should be able to use beautifully designed products in everyday life.
 After training as a silversmith at the Royal College of Art in London, he specialised in design for stainless steel, establishing a company in his own name in 1955.

 Today, the company works to ensure its rich legacy remains an inspiration to the design team, whilst continuing to innovate in terms of technique and technology.